Undermove/TelegramChannelsSummarizer/README.md

 - Fetches messages from multiple Telegram channels
 - Summarizes content using OpenAI's GPT model
+- Generates a separate weekly joke based on the news summary
-- Sends summaries to a specified chat
+- Sends summary and joke as separate messages to a specified chat
-- Runs automatically via GitHub Actions
+- Runs automatically via GitHub Actions on a weekly schedule
 - Configurable time period for message collection

 ## Prerequisites